LET OUR FAMILY

 Let Us Advise You

-Applying to vacate a sentence is a multifaceted, complex process that can provide positive outcomes but can significantly benefit from the assistance of an experienced lawyer.
+Applying to vacate a sentence is a multifaceted, complex process that can provide positive outcomes but can significantly benefit from the assistance of an experienced criminal defense lawyer.
 Call us at 253-465-2722 to start the process of clearing the record.